 Check your Employee Benefits

 Some employers actually provide a stipend or reimbursement for all or part of mental health care expenses as an employee benefit.
-At the time of this writing, I am aware that NC employers SAS and Pendo provide this benefit.
+At the time of this writing, I am aware that NC employers SAS and Insight Global provide this benefit.
 Check to see if your employer offers a wellness or mental health benefit.

 Ask Me About Reduced Fees

 I believe counseling should be accessible to everyone.
 Because I am not in-network with insurance, I dedicate a portion of my openings to clients who are uninsured or otherwise unable to pay my full fee.
 Reduced-fee openings are limited to availability.
 Please let me know if you would like to discuss this option when you fill out the contact form.